mareyL/vilbert-multi-task/README.md

 ## MediaEval Task

-### Prepare Deep Caption
+### Prepare (Deep) Caption
-Preparing the Deep Captions consists of loading video IDs and captions from the `.csv` file, add the ground truth (scores), tokenize, tensorize and save the cache file.
+Preparing (deep) captions consists of loading video IDs and captions from the `.txt` or `.csv` file, add the ground truth (scores), tokenize, tensorize and save the cache file.
+Add `--dc` parameters if using deep captions.
 An example of using this script
 ```
-python script/ME/dc_preparation.py --captions_path /MediaEval/alto_titles_danny.csv --train_gt /MediaEval/dev-set/ground-truth/ground-truth_dev-set.csv --split trainval
+python script/ME/captions_preparation.py --captions_path /MediaEval/alto_titles_danny.csv --gt_path /MediaEval/dev-set/ground-truth/ground-truth_dev-set.csv --split trainval --dc
 ```

 ### Extract Frames from Video